 Open Boulder recommendations:

-Open Boulder supports the North Trail Study Area (NTSA) plan that includes both recreation and conservation actions for the Wonderland Lake area.
+Open Boulder supports the NTSA plan that includes both recreation and conservation actions for the Wonderland Lake area.

 We support infrastructure improvements for the preservation of educational programming.

 We will continue to work with OSMP staff to assure that previous public process is honored during implementation planning.

 Open Boulder supports the goals of this ISP to enhance opportunities for access and enjoyment, restore and conserve the high-quality habitats on Gunbarrel Hill, and, partner with the community in planning, design and stewardship efforts.